avnish8726/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of your favorite things.
+- 😿
+- 🐶
+- 🦁

+In order there are my favorite things:
+1. chocolate
+2. toffee
+3. tea